How I set up my Moonlander23rd Dec 2020

-This is difficult to get used to initially.
-It takes practice to get used to.
+This is difficult to get used to initially, it takes a little practice.

 Selecting text with arrows

 This is probably the most complex part of all.
-I realize I use both my hands to press down on shift, command, and option (depending on what I’m trying to do) to select text when I type.
+I realized that I need to use both my hands to press down on shift, command, and option (depending on what I’m trying to do) to select text when I type.
 For example: